 This Is What Really Holds You Back in Dating

-My last post about dating addressed one huge obstacle when it comes to dating as Christians: the extremes.
+I believe one huge obstacle when it comes to dating as Christians is the extremes.

 But there’s another glaring obstacle when it comes to dating in a healthy way: fear.
 More specifically, fear of failure and fear of vulnerability.

 I know tons of people who want to find the right relationship, but when an opportunity arrives, they freeze.

 I get it, though.
 When we’re doing it right, dating is actually really scary.

 We let our walls down.
 We let that person see a bit of our life.
 If there’s no red flags and we’re moving forward, then there’s more of a commitment to get to know them — and (*gasp*) let them get to know us.

 It’s hard to let our walls down and let ourselves be known and loved, little by little, assuming that we’re sharing an appropriate amount of ourselves, not over-sharing.
 Especially because there’s always that risk of it not working out.